lejean/MaterialCreator/README.md

 This tool will create a standard material from a selection of folders or textures through the click of a button.
 You can also merge your metal/spec-gloss and albedo-opacity textures without using third party software.

+**Download the zip, extract it and navigate to the package.json with unity package manager to add it to your project **

 Open tool by going to "Tools->Material Creator"

 **MATERIAL:**